editahenriquez/editahenriquez/README.md

 I'm a fairly courios person who loves to expand my knowledge and enjoy building amazing and meaninful things.
 I specialize in web development full stack.

-- 🌱 Currently learning JavaScript and React
+- 🌱 Currently learning React
 - 🎯 My goal is to contribute to projects that make a positive impact and inspire others.

 ## Skills